 The rest of the paper is organized as follows.
-The next section describes and summarizes the four data sets uses in the analysis.
-Section 3 presents estimates of racial differences on non-lethal uses of force.
-Section 4 describes a similar analysis for the use of lethal force.
-Section 5 attempts to reconcile the new facts with a simple model of police-civilian interaction that incorporates both statistical and taste-based channels of discrimination.
+The next section describes and summarizes the four data sets used in the analysis.
+Section 3 describes potential selection into police data sets.
+Section 4 presents estimates of racial differences on non-lethal uses of force.
+Section 5 describes a similar analysis for the use of lethal force.
+Section 6 attempts to reconcile the new facts with a simple model of police-civilian interaction that incorporates both statistical and taste-based channels of discrimination.
 The final section concludes.
 There are 3 online appendices.
 Appendix A describes the data used in our analysis and how we coded variables.
 Appendix B describes the process of creating datasets from event summaries.
 Appendix C provides additional theoretical results.